samestrin/llm-interface/README.md

 The project relies on several npm packages and APIs.
 Here are the primary dependencies:

 - `axios`: For making HTTP requests (used for various HTTP AI APIs).
-- `@anthropic-ai/sdk`: SDK for interacting with the Anthropic API.
 - `@google/generative-ai`: SDK for interacting with the Google Gemini API.
 - `dotenv`: For managing environment variables.
 Used by test cases.
 - `jsonrepair`: Used to repair invalid JSON responses.